Why Texas' GOP-controlled House wants to impeach Republican Attorney General Ken Paxton

 When the House investigation emerged Tuesday, Paxton suggested it was a political attack by Phelan.
 He called for the "liberal" speaker's resignation and accused him of being drunk during a marathon session last Friday.

+None of the state’s other top elected Republicans have voiced support for Paxton since.
+But the chairman of the state party came to Paxton's defense Friday, issuing a statement calling the impeachment effort a “sham” based on “allegations already litigated by voters.”

+Republican Party Chairman Matt Rinaldi said they would rely on the “principled leadership of the Texas Senate to restore sanity and reason”

-Paxton issued a statement Thursday, portraying the impeachment proceedings as an effort to disenfranchise the voters who elected him to a third term in November.
+On Thursday, Paxton also portrayed the impeachment proceedings as an effort to disenfranchise the voters who elected him to a third term in November.
 He said that by moving against him "the RINOs in the Texas Legislature are now on the same side as Joe Biden."

 THE MARRIAGE WRINKLE